mlrun/katacoda-scenarios/00-tutorial/2-training/1-training.md

 You can write custom training functions or use built-in marketplace functions for training models using common open-source frameworks and/or cloud services (such as AzureML, Sagemaker, etc.).

-Inside the ML function you can use the `apply_mlrun()` method which adds the required MLOps functionality.
+Inside the ML function you can use the `apply_mlrun()` method which adds automates the tracking and MLOps functionality.

-When using `apply_mlrun()` the following outputs are generated automatically:
+With `apply_mlrun()` the following outputs are generated automatically:
-* Plots (like loss convergence, ROC, confusion matrix, feature importance and many more)
+* Plots (loss convergence, ROC, confusion matrix, feature importance, etc.)
 * Metrics (accuracy, loss, etc.)
 * Dataset Artifacts (like the dataset used for training and / or testing)
 * Custom code (like custom layers, metrics and so on)
-* Model Artifact (enabling versioning, model monitoring and automated deployment)
+* Model Artifact (enabling versioning, monitoring and automated deployment)

 In addition it handles automation of various MLOps tasks like scaling runs over multiple containers (with Dask, Horovod, and Spark), run profiling, hyper-parameter tuning, ML Pipeline and CI/CD integration, etc.)